OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

-#### **4.3.7 Host Exercisor Modules**
+#### 4.3.7 Host Exercisor Modules

-The reference FIM and unchanged FIM compilations contain **H**ost **E**xerciser **M**odules (HEMs).
+The reference FIM and unchanged FIM compilations contain Host Exerciser Modules (HEMs).
 These are used to exercise and characterize the various host-FPGA interactions, including Memory Mapped Input/Output (MMIO), data transfer from host to FPGA, PR, host to FPGA memory, etc. There are three HEMs present in the Intel OFS Reference FIM - HE-LPBK, HE-MEM, and HE-HSSI.
 These exercisers are tied to three different VFs that must be enabled before they can be used.
 Execution of these exercisers requires you bind specific VF endpoint to **vfio-pci**.
 The host-side software looks for these endpoints to grab the correct FPGA resource.

 Refer to the Intel [FPGA Interface Manager Technical Reference Manual: Intel Open FPGA Stack for Intel Agilex FPGA](../../../n6001/) for a full description of these modules.

-#### Table 15: Module PF/VF Mappings
+##### Table 15: Module PF/VF Mappings

 | Module | PF/VF |
 |----- | ----- |